mikekeith52/Police-shootings-insights_updated/README.md

 ```Python
 data = pd.read_csv('https://raw.githubusercontent.com/washingtonpost/data-police-shootings/master/fatal-police-shootings-data.csv')
 ```
-I also used R to scrape a wikipedia table to obtain statewid racial data.
+I also used R to scrape a Wikipedia table to obtain statewide racial data.
 This can be done in Python as well, but some things are easier in R, especially considering that everything comes in dataframe format already.
 The R code is given below:

 ```R
 setwd('C:/Users/uger7/OneDrive/Documents/PoliceShootings')